lindsayrutter/VisualizationMethods/README.md

 __Reproducibility files__
 ---

-The current repository contains data and scripts needed to reproduce all figures in [differential expression visualization paper](https://doi.org/10.1186/s12859-019-2968-1).
+The current repository contains data and scripts needed to reproduce all figures in the paper [Visualization methods for differential expression analysis](https://doi.org/10.1186/s12859-019-2968-1).

 __Note about citation__
 ---